Exposé (Lost)

 "Exposé" is the 14th episode of the 3rd season and 63rd episode overall of the American Broadcasting Company (ABC)'s serial drama television series Lost.
 It aired on ABC in the United States and on CTV in Canada on March 28, 2007.
 The episode was written by Edward Kitsis and Adam Horowitz and directed by Stephen Williams.

 The episode's story focuses on couple Nikki Fernandez (Kiele Sanchez) and Paulo (Rodrigo Santoro).
 The flashbacks reveal their lives before arriving on the island, and what they have been doing between day one and day eighty-one.
 Boone Carlyle (Ian Somerhalder) returned for the fifth time since his death late in the first season.
 Furthermore, Ethan (William Mapother) and Dr. Arzt (Daniel Roebuck) reprised their guest roles in flashbacks.
 The episode got a mixed response from critics and fans, with positive reception considering it an entertaining send-off to two unpopular characters, but negative reviews deemed it unnecessary.
+Retrospective reviews have been more positive especially for the ending.